Doctor of Philosophy in Education - Curriculum, Instruction, and Assessment

-Complete advanced courses online or in downtown Denver.
+Complete advanced courses online.
 Your curriculum features weekend in-residence workshops and a strong research component.
 You will reach the pinnacle of achievement when you research, write, and defend your dissertation.

 To fulfill the requirements for the PhD in Education, Curriculum, Instruction, and Assessment Specialization, you must successfully:

 - Complete program coursework of 59 credits*

 - Earn a minimum cumulative grade point average of 3.00

 ** For the PhD in Education, you are required to attend three in-residence weekend workshops in Denver, CO.
 Please refer to these Frequently Asked Questions to learn more about this in-residence workshop requirement.

 *** Students can refer to these Frequently Asked Questions to learn more about dissertation.